hybridly/hybridly/docs/api/router/utils.md

 ## `dialog.close`

 This function closes the current dialog.
-It takes the same options as the other router functions.
+It takes the same options as the other router functions, as well as a `local` option that indicates whether a round-trip to the server will be made to update the base page's properties.

 ```ts
 router.dialog.close()